Trekking route from Everest base camp tent area to advanced base camp

 Everest base camp advance camp high altitude trek along the Rongbuk Glacier

-Rongbuk Glacier is the biggest attraction for hiking from Everest Base Camp to Qianjin Camp.
-Rongbuk Glacier was named the first of the six most beautiful glaciers in China by “China National Geographic” magazine.
-The biggest feature of Rongbuk Glacier is the undulating snow peaks, white and holy, sharp and beautiful, which makes people feel amazing when they see it.
-The Rongbuk Glacier is azure blue, and the snow-capped mountains in the distance have been dyed green by spring, and the vigorous vitality is glowing, but the low temperature still won’t let all the ice and snowmelt.
+Rongbuk Glacier is the main attraction for hiking from Everest Base Camp to Qianjin Camp.
+It was named one of the six most beautiful glaciers in China by “China National Geographic” magazine.
+Its biggest feature is its undulating snow peaks, which are white, holy, sharp, and beautiful, leaving people in awe.
+The glacier has a striking azure blue color, and the distant snow-capped mountains are now green due to spring, radiating with vibrant vitality.
+However, the low temperature prevents the ice and snow from melting completely.

 Everest Base Camp High Altitude Trekking is suitable for the crowd

-The physical strength is good, there is no obvious high back, and anyone with hiking experience can experience this climbing route.
+The physical strength is good, there is no high back, and anyone with hiking experience can do this climbing route.

 Everest Base Camp High Altitude Trekking Mileage and Itinerary